-I wonder: Is it possible we’re expecting too much from our entertainment products?
+Is it possible we’re expecting too much from our entertainment products?

-Here’s my secret to enjoying pop culture, your dragon TV shows and space samurai movies: stop expecting so much from them.
+Here’s my secret to enjoying your pop culture, your dragon TV shows and space samurai movies: stop expecting so much from them.
 They’re never going to be good enough to fill you up inside.

 Which Brings Us Back to the Justice League Snyder Cut…

-As our colleagues at Variety reported in 2017, Snyder suffered a personal tragedy after filming about 4/5 of Justice League.
+As Variety reported in 2017, Snyder suffered a personal tragedy after filming about 4/5 of Justice League.
 Snyder’s daughter died at the young age of 20, and the director announced that he was stepping away from the project to spend time with his family.
 In his stead, Warner Bros. brought on popular director Joss Whedon.

 Under Whedon, Warner Bros. invested $25 million into extensive reshoots that lasted for about two months.
 Variety reported at the time that the studio wanted “to ensure that ‘Justice League’ [built] on the creative success of ‘Wonder Woman’ instead of serving up a ‘Suicide Squad’-style disappointment.”